Remember, my friends, the views expressed by the host on this program documented to be almost always right.

 Police said the retaliation was swift.

-Violence has returned to the city, have been 44 homicides so far this year, including 13 in April, 10 in May.
+There have been 44 homicides so far this year, including 13 in April, 10 in May.

 And while these numbers are well down from the 109 that occurred by this time a year ago, the city's population is down as well.

-An estimated 221,000 people live in New Orleans now, and using that estimate and current murder totals, the city would be on pace for 43 murders per 100,000 people in 2006.
+And using that estimate and current murder totals, the city would be on pace for 43 murders per 100,000 people in 2006.

 2004, the city had 57 murders per 100,000, making it second to Camden, New Jersey.

-Uh, the FBI will issue numbers for 2005 next month.
+The FBI will issue numbers for 2005 next month.

-I think I also saw that they've got 400 feet left the Corps of Engineers to make the levy repairs uh here on the first day of hurricane season.
+The Corps of Engineers to make the levee repairs here on the first day of hurricane season.

-Remember, all quiet uh on day one.
+Remember, all quiet on day one.

 But don't be lulled, ladies and gentlemen.

-Disaster, destruction, pestilence, misery, and despair, are guaranteed in the days, weeks, and months ahead.
+Disaster, destruction, pestilence, misery, and despair are guaranteed in the days, weeks, and months ahead.

 Senator Hillary Clinton.